 Independent judiciary

-In general, elected officials who break the law or are corrupt are investigated or placed under police suspicion for abuse of power.
-However, the performance of various supervisory institutions is rather weak, and there are many political, legal and procedural loopholes in the prosecution of office abuse in Slovenia.
+Elected officials in Slovenia who engage in illegal activities or corruption are generally investigated or placed under suspicion by police for abuse of power.
+However, oversight institutions remain weak, and political, legal and procedural loopholes persist in the prosecution of abuse of office.

 Prosecution of office abuse

-Civil rights are codified in the constitution and the law and are respected by state institutions.
-Certain institutions are responsible for dealing with human rights violations, including the Ombudsman, an office that continues to be respected by the public.
+Civil rights in Slovenia are codified in the constitution and in law and are generally upheld by state institutions.
+The Human Rights Ombudsman enjoys strong public trust.
 All citizens, regardless of gender, sexual orientation, race, ethnicity, religion or political preference, have equal access to justice and due process under the rule of law.

 Civil rights